peterlee123hi/personal-blog/src/content/thoughts/good-resumes-are-short.md

 Here's an example of resumes from least impressive to most:
 - Undergrad at T25, Hackathon Organizer, UPE Officer, 12 Classes Listed, Half-baked Web App, 3 Student Orgs
 - MIT, Quant @ Jane Street, Hardcore 1st Author ML Research Paper, Undergrad TA for Optimization Theory
-- Mark Zuckerberg: CEO and Co-founder of Facebook
+- Andy Byron: CEO of Astronomer

 In tech, these are the crowning achievements.
 There are lesser counterparts for each one that are still valuable.
 But if you have a few strong achievements, it's better to remove the filler.
 - IMO or IOI or Putnam or ACM-ICPC World Finals